 Claims Support Manager -

-Supervises TCA's; handles claim data issues both internally and externally, Managers the help desk for RiskMaster.
+Supervises TCA's; handles claim data issues both internally and externally, manages the help desk for RiskMaster.
 This position also oversees the contractor database and coordinates training for RiskMaster, the contractor database and the ww2 private web page.

 Senior Claim Representative -